justNo4b/Drofa/README.md

 As of Drofa 2.0

 The base-goal is to reach strenght of play comparable to the <a href="https://github.com/peterwankman/vice">VICE</a> chess engine. (completed with Drofa 1.0)
-The mid-goal - get to ~2500 rating on the CCRL
-Far goal (probably will never be reached) - get into top 100 of the CCRL.
+The mid-goal - get to ~2500 rating on the CCRL (probably reached in Drofa 2.0) Far goal (probably will never be reached) - get into top 100 of the CCRL.

 ## Chages from Shallow Blue